What Jobs Can 18-Years-Olds Get?

 - Lyft or Uber are ride-sharing companies that allow you to drive others in your car.
 You can set your hours and the areas you are willing to work in.

-Carefully research any job you are considering before deciding to work online.
+Be sure to carefully research any job you are considering before deciding to work online.
 Once you have established the company is a legitimate company, go after your dreams and make that money!

 I’m going to be 18 soon, and I need to start working.
 What kind of jobs should I apply for?